bcgov/MyGovBC-notification-server/docs/_docs/installation.md

 permalink: /docs/installation/
 ---

-*NotifyBC* can be installed from source code or by deploying a Docker container.
+*NotifyBC* can be installed in 3 ways:

+  1. from source code
+  2. deploying a Docker container
+  3. deploying to OpenShift

  To setup a development environment in order to contribute to *NotifyBC*, installing from source code is recommended.
-For small-scale production deployment or for the purpose of evaluation, both methods will do.
-For large-scale production deployment that requires horizontal scalability, deploying the docker container to PAAS such as OpenShift and running on a MongoDB cluster is recommended.
+For small-scale production deployment or for the purpose of evaluation, both source code and docker container will do.
+For large-scale production deployment that requires horizontal scalability, deploying to OpenShift and running on a MongoDB cluster is recommended.

 ## Install from Source Code